XiangXu/Programming-Daily-Learning/Java/1_StringBuilder-vs-StringBuffer.md

 1. String is immutable whereas StringBuffer and StringBuilder are mutable class.

 2. String concat + operator internally use StringBuffer or StringBuilder class (.
-However when you are concatenating in a loop, that's usually when the compiler cann't substitue StringBuilder or StringBuffer by itsel.
+However when you are concatenating in a loop, that's usually when the compiler cann't substitue StringBuilder or StringBuffer by itself.

 3. StringBuffer is thread safe and synchronized whereas StringBuilder is not, that is why StringBuilder is more faster than StringBuffer.